nihilistsumo/Mongoose/README.md

 3. The results are stored in the directory **mongoose-results** which is created in the same directory as the one in which you intall the  prototype.

+The default methods produces the following run files:

+summary-out-comb-top200-laura-cand-test-run: Run file for text summarization using word2vec and tfidf.

 ### Available methods, options and their corresponding arguments for running jar file: